Layer-Edge/docs-V2/docs/evm/smart-contracts/custom-improvement-proposals.md

 # Custom Improvement Proposals

-With the release v19.0.0 a new feature called custom improvement proposals has been introduced in the Cosmos EVM framework.
+With the release v19.0.0 a new feature called custom improvement proposals has been introduced in the Edgen Chain framework.
 Custom improvement proposals allow protocol developers to modify the behavior of the EVM opcodes to tailor their functionalities to the specific needs.

 ## Operations